Brea Woman Says Sons ‘Came to My Rescue’ After Being Attacked by Stranger, Leading to 3-Hour Standoff

 "So when he finally let go, I called my sons and they came to my rescue," she said.

-One of her sons came running out of the home and went after the random attacker, throwing a hit at him, as he told KTLA.
+One of her sons came running out of the home and went after the attacker, throwing a hit at him, as he told KTLA.

 "I went after the guy to get him away, and then he tried to swing at me.
 So I swung first and I won," said Frank Simon, one of Robin's sons.

-At that point, his brother came out and tried holding the attacker down, the family said.
+At that point, his brother came out, and they tried holding the attacker down, the family said.
+But the assailant ended up getting his hands on a brick and hammer while yelling things that didn't make sense, according to Simon.

-But the man was still able to get away just as authorities were arriving.

-Brea Police Lt.
-Hawley said officers were responding to a call about an assault in progress when they got to the home and tried making contact with the alleged attacker.
-Hawley said the man ran into a home across the street and barricaded himself.
+"The subject became irritated," said Brea police Lt.
+Adam Hawley.
+"He actually threatened the family members with a firearm, although no firearms were seen.
+He then got up and ran to a nearby residence and barricaded himself inside."

-From there, SWAT officers and other law enforcement officials were called over to try getting the man to surrender.
+From there, SWAT officers and other law enforcement officials were called to the scene and tried negotiating with him to get him to surrender.

 Just after 2 p.m., video of the scene showed a man being led out of the home by uniformed officers as he was taken into custody.